Why choose The Hartland Podiatry Clinic for Ingrowing Toenail Treatment?

 Please contact us on 01235 798313 and one our team will be pleased to make you an appointment.

 An ingrowing toenail develops when the sides of the toenail grow into the surrounding skin.
-The nail curls and pierces the skin, which becomes red, swollen and tender.
+The nail curls and pierces the skin, which becomes red, swollen, and tender which can become infected.

 The big toe is often affected, either on one or both sides.
 Other possible symptoms include: